orbitalquark/textadept/doc/08_Preferences.md

 (Remember that in order to have per-filetype properties, you need to have a [language-specific module][].)

-Textadept's *settings.lua* is a good reference to see available properties to set.
-It also has many commented out properties that you can copy to your *~/.textadept/settings.lua* and uncomment to turn on or change the value of.
+Textadept's *properties.lua* is a good reference to see available properties to set.
+It also has many commented out properties that you can copy to your *~/.textadept/properties.lua* and uncomment to turn on or change the value of.
 Use [Adeptsense][] to view a property's documentation or read the [LuaDoc][].

 [language-specific module]: 07_Modules.html#Buffer.Properties
 [Adeptsense]: 06_AdeptEditing.html#Adeptsense